Belonging Inclusion and Wellness Coalition

 Mission

-We aim is to cultivate an inclusive, and supportive academic community where all students, faculty, and staff feel a true sense of belonging.
-We are committed to fostering inclusion, promoting wellness, and addressing differences both locally and globally.
-Through education, advocacy, and meaningful engagement, we strive to create an environment that empowers individuals to thrive personally and professionally.
+We aim to cultivate an inclusive, motivating, and supportive academic community where all students, faculty, and staff feel a sense of belonging.
+We are committed to promoting wellness and fostering an open exchange of ideas and knowledge preparing students for lifelong learning, growth, collaboration, and contribution.
+Through education, advocacy, and engagement, we strive to create an environment that empowers individuals to thrive personally and contribute to their communities, professions, and society.

-At the University of Rhode Island College of Pharmacy, we believe that inclusion and diversity enhances our community, creating more successful scientists and more caring and effective clinicians.
+At the University of Rhode Island College of Pharmacy, we believe that inclusive excellence enhances our community, creating successful scientists and caring and effective clinicians.
 We are committed to a learning environment that is reflective of the varied background of our students, faculty and staff.
-Ours is a setting that reflects our professionalism, integrity, empathy and respect and ultimately leads us to our shared vision of “excellence through leadership”.
+Ours is a setting that fosters professionalism, integrity, empathy and respect, creating an environment for all to listen, learn, and grow as we co-create our shared vision of “excellence through leadership”.

 Committees